If you've blocked our ad, please consider unblocking it.

 - Snow Mine: All we have is a name and the map description which is "Winter combat in a deserted mine.
 Great for objective-based game modes."

 - Underwater: Another underwater facility, presumably based on the campaign map "Redemption".
-Was likely cut due to the setting rendering most Kill Streaks useless.
+This map was likely cut due to the setting which renders many kill streaks useless.

 - Uranium: Material files for the minimap and loadscreen - but not the actual images - are present.

 - War Museum: A loadscreen exists.
 According to Treyarch's mappers, this was supposed to be similar to "Castle" from World at War.

 - zombie_paris: The codename for Moon.
 According to Treyarch, Moon was going to be set in Paris but went against it because they wanted to "go out with a bang."

 The announcer for the NVA faction has four unused sound files for scrapped hardcore game modes: Hardcore Demolition, Hardcore Domination, Hardcore Sabotage, and Hardcore Wager Match.

 An alternate (and rather creepy) Firesale announcement.
 The second announcement was later added into Black Ops 3's zombies mode, when the Mystery Box disappears.

 The Hind's Player Model